aridjayarecipes/cutesrecipes.web.app/content/post/1746-easiest-way-to-make-favorite-super-crispy-carrots-tempura.md

 1. Cut to shred a carrot then put into a bowl add soft flour and starch.
 Adjust to cover the whole with flour.
 Put a mixing egg into a bowl and mix it.
 1. Spread it on parchment paper as you like the size.
 Deep fried it with 180℃ oil with paper on it.
 Leave it for a minutes then turn it over and take the paper off.
 1. Chop with chopsticks to make the inside crunchy.
-When it's being crunchy both of side that time for dinner with salt or tempura sauce.
+When it&#39;s being crunchy both of side that time for dinner with salt or tempura sauce.
-1. The cooking video is on YouTube "Coozy Life Tempura" check it right guys (^_-)-☆
+1. The cooking video is on YouTube &#34;Coozy Life Tempura&#34; check it right guys (^_-)-☆

 But, as long as you follow this recipe, you can make the most crispy and crunchy DELICIOUS tempura.
 I used carrot mainly and a little onion, but you can use your favorite vegetables or seafood.
 Quickly make these carrot tempura and enjoy with either broth or salt.
 A Japanese staple, tempura is a process of cooking that yields a delicious crispy product as the end result.
 This process includes battering and deep frying, tempura is applied to wide range of foods, including vegetables and seafood.